 Why did all buddhas and bodhisattvas come to praise Shakyamuni Buddha?
 Because he is the greatest and most marvelous one among all buddhas of the ten directions.
 Like a white lotus, he is able to demonstrate inconceivable, great wisdom and supernatural powers to regulate and train living beings in the evil age of the five degenerations.
-As it is said in Ju Mipham Rinpoche's liturgy of Buddha Shakyamuni, The Treasury of Blessings, With your great compassion, you embraced this turbulent and degenerate world,
+As it is said in Ju Mipham Rinpoche's The Treasury of Blessings: A Practice of Buddha Shakyamuni, With your great compassion, you embraced this turbulent and degenerate world,